MaxBittker/NYDMWLwip/src/KeyTermsandConditions.md

 * The rate for each Energy Services Unit (ESU) is less than the customer has been paying for energy
 * RENEW and the building owner agree in the ESA on the owner’s baseline (pre-retrofit) energy use and on the forecasted savings
 * During the first year, the building owner makes ESA payments based on the forecast
-* At the end of the first year, the EPC partner (also known as the E-FIRM Partner) provides a report based on the actual performance of the project (using agreed-upon industry standard protocols) and the volume of ESUs is adjusted according to actual project performance
+* At the end of the first year, the EPC partner (also known as the E-Firm Partner) provides a report based on the actual performance of the project (using agreed-upon industry standard protocols) and the volume of ESUs is adjusted according to actual project performance
 * Projects benefit from unprecedented levels of accuracy and transparency in energy performance assessment, leveraging world-class, industry-defining measurement best practices and proven technologies
 * The ESA payments are fixed for the remainder of the term on the basis of that actual project performance
 * If the project delivers savings in excess of the forecasted amounts, RENEW and the building owner receive a portion of the “upside”